EU Reviews Israel Trade Agreement Amid Gaza Human Rights Concerns

 Share this article

-The review of the agreement made by the EU Commission will be presented to the countries' foreign ministers on Monday.
-Leaked pieces have already given a clear indication of the result.
+The review of the agreement made by the EU Commission was presented to the countries' foreign ministers on Monday.

 ”Children are starving”

 Demands have already been made to pause or even terminate the agreement, which governs both political and economic cooperation with Israel.
-Malmer Stenergard, however, sees the review primarily as an opportunity to put pressure on the Israelis to act.
+However, both Kallas and Sweden's Foreign Minister Maria Malmer Stenergard (The Moderate Party) seem to see the review primarily as an opportunity to put pressure on the Israelis to act.

 The most important thing is that we see a significant change and that food, medicine, and water now enter Gaza.
-We cannot watch while children starve, says the Foreign Minister.
+We cannot watch while children starve, said Malmer Stenergard on her way to the meeting.

-She wants the Commission to present different alternatives on how to move forward, but does not want to go into what she would support in that case.
+She wants the Commission to present different alternatives on how to proceed, but does not want to go into what she would support in that case.

 Germany says no

-She does not seem to expect a pause proposal from the Commission.
+Malmer Stenergard does not seem to expect a proposal to pause from the Commission.

-I have difficulty seeing that they would do that in this situation, but that question we will of course take a stand on later, says the Foreign Minister.
+I find it difficult to see that they would do that at this point, but that question we will of course take a stand on later, said the Foreign Minister.

-Germany's Foreign Minister Johann Wadephul is, however, clear that his country does not want to tear up the agreement.
+Germany's Foreign Minister Johann Wadephul is meanwhile clear that his country does not want to terminate the agreement.

 Wiktor Nummelin/TT